ARMmbed/BLE_Validation_Suite/README.md

 If using yotta, set the targets within the test folders (i.e. A and B or AHRM and BHRM or Block).

+If you do not have a yotta target you can test using self built binaries from the online IDE.
+Copy the source cpp files included for each device and test.
+Look at "build_system" later on in the config section of the README.

 Run in the command line

 ```
 $ python Validation_Suite.py
 ```

-The only flag is "-s" which swaps the way the devices detected using mbedls, this is used to flash the program if they are detected the wrong way round from the test suite (this should be fixed to check the device and flash accordingly)
+The only flag is "-s" which swaps the way the devices detected using mbedls, this is used to flash the program if they are detected the wrong way round from the test suite (this should be fixed to check the device and flash accordingly).

 # Config file